What you will study

 Volcanoes and remote observation

-Volcanoes play a significant role in fashioning the composition of the earth’s atmosphere and can profoundly affect local, regional and even global environment and climate.
+Volcanoes play a significant role in fashioning the composition of Earth’s atmosphere and can profoundly affect local, regional and even global environment and climate.
 This material considers mantle plumes and their role in plate tectonics.
 You will also examine evidence for massive, prolonged volcanic events that have generated large igneous provinces on Earth, the Moon and Mercury.
 Deductions that can be made from observations at a range of different spatial scales are a special focus in this part of the module.
 In particular, remote observation techniques are used to examine large-scale features and the relationship between them.

 Sediments and sea-level